What is the Temperature Danger Zone and How do I Avoid It?

 How can I ensure I keep my food at a safe temperature?

 It is due to the significance of the temperature danger zone that you must always keep your food cooked or cooled to temperatures above and below 8°- 60°C (40°F - 140°F).
-To be food safety compliant, you need to regularly check the temperature of cooked and cooled foods [hyperlink to below articles on food temperatures].
+To be food safety compliant, you need to regularly check the temperature of cooked and cooled foods.
 These temperatures will need to be recorded in paper logs, or on a digital system like Leafe.
 Using Leafe will allow you to track food temperatures a lot faster than paper records, and store them safely on the cloud.

 In Conclusion: